bengott/meteor-avatar/README.md

   3. Gravatar
   4. More to come...

-Eventually, the plan is to add more UI to allow the user to select which one he/she wants or upload a new image.
+Eventually, the plan is to add more UI to allow the user to select which one he/she wants, or upload a new image.

 Credits
 -------